JadeDickinson/scratch/README.md

 # scratch

-A Clojure library designed to ... well, that part is up to you.
+Following through Kyle Kingsbury's Clojure from the ground up tutorial from aphyr.com

 ## Usage